-- it is necessary for the performance of a contract, e.g., your contract of employment (or services); and/or - it is necessary to comply with any legal obligation; and/or - it is necessary for the council's legitimate interests (or for the legitimate interests of a third party), unless there is a good reason to protect your personal data which overrides those legitimate interests; and/or - it is necessary to protect the vital interests of a data subject or another person; and/or - it is necessary for the performance if a task carried out in the public interest or in the exercise of official authority vested in the controller.
+- it is necessary for the council's legitimate interests (or for the legitimate interests of a third party), unless there is a good reason to protect your personal data which overrides those legitimate interests; and/or - it is necessary to protect the vital interests of a data subject or another person; and/or - it is necessary for the performance if a task carried out in the public interest or in the exercise of official authority vested in the controller.

 If the council processes the personal data (excluding special categories of personal data) in line with one of the above bases, it will not rely upon the consent of the individual.
 Otherwise, the council may be required to rely upon consent to process the personal data.
 If the council decides to rely upon consent to process personal data, then it will explain the reason for this according to the UK GDPR Art 7(1-4).